Softeq/NetKit.Chat.Client/README.md

 # NetKit.Chat.Client

 Softeq.NetKit.Chat.Client is a client that allows to quickly test NetKit.Chat Nuget.
-Service tests the following management types:
+Service tests the following types of functional:
 1. Channels
 2. Messages
 3. Members